potomak/legion/README.md

 Check out https://github.com/taphu/legion-cache for a simple application that makes use of the legion framework.

+I don't feel that legion is ready to push to hackage yet, but you can check out the most recent haddock docs [here](http://void.taphu.net) if you like.
+They might give you a better feel for how legion is meant to be used.

 I also recently slapped together a lighting talk, with [these slides](https://docs.google.com/presentation/d/1XWZp9aPfeIxfgBWoTVUkLOgO5rgS54xZo0F4FgLKu7g/edit?usp=sharing)